-If a patient presents on a long spinal board extrication device, to ensure that total protection and alignment of the spine is maintained, to allow the patient to be moved, the recommended technique which can be applied is the logroll.
+To ensure that total protection and alignment of the spine is maintained, to allow the patient to be moved, the recommended technique which can be applied is the logroll.
 It is vital that staff are trained in the technique of log rolling and that the person at the head end takes the lead.
-The log roll may be used in combination with Patslide and sliding sheets.